-The Standard Deviation is a statistical measure, that is closely linked to the Variance.
-Both measures are commonly used across a set of values, to identify the amount that the values differ (or deviate) from the average value.
+The Standard Deviation is a statistical measure, that is used to identify the amount that a set of values differ (or deviate) from the average value.

 The Excel STDEV function calculates the sample standard deviation of a supplied set of values.

 The syntax of the function is:

 where the number arguments are one or more numerical values, arrays of values, or references to cells containing numbers.

 If you are using a recent version of Excel (2007 or later), you can enter up to 255 number arguments to the function.
 However, in Excel 2003, the function can only accept up to 30 number arguments.